Pearl S. Buck, Prolific Author of The Good Earth

 See also: Inspirational Quotes by Pearl S. Buck

 . . . . . . . . . . . .

 Pearl S. Buck’s humanitarian legacy

 Pearl and her second husband founded both The East and West Association (1941), to increase understanding between East and West cultures and Welcome House (1949), an agency that specialized in the adoption of Asian-American children.
 She later established the Pearl S. Buck Foundation (1964) to “address the issues of poverty and discrimination faced by children in Asian countries.”

 One of her greatest disappointments was being barred from returning to China.
 During the Cultural Revolution in the 1960s, the Chinese government denounced her as an “American cultural imperialist.”

 Upon her death from lung cancer in 1973, her estate was bequeathed to establish the permanent headquarters of Pearl S. Buck International in Perkasie, Pennsylvania.
-Today the organization oversees the humanitarian activities started by Pearl, and is a cultural center and historic house museum that welcomes visitors with tours, events, and conferences.
+Today the organization oversees the humanitarian activities she began, and is a cultural center and historic house museum that welcomes visitors with tours, events, and conferences.

 As for her literary legacy, The Good Earth is still read and widely studied, and her books still have a devoted following.
 Still, some contemporary critics feel that her body of work is undervalued, too much of it forgotten.